FollowTheProcess/pytoil/docs/commands/pull.md

   You can also use pull to batch clone multiple repos, even all of them ("-- all/-a") if you're into that sorta thing.

+  If more than 1 repo is passed (or if "--all/-a" is used) pytoil will pull the repos concurrently, speeding up the process.

   Any remote project that already exists locally will be skipped and none of your local projects are changed in any way. pytoil will only pull down those projects that don't already exist locally.